vessels-tech/papers/other/2018-04-20-deep-work-approach-to-dapp-dev.md

 # Day 4: Application

+We're going to start by continuing our work with the ERC721 tutorial, and then go on to design, build and deploy a decentralized airbnb from scratch.

+Alright.
+Finished the tutorial.
+It was super buggy, and I didn't get everything working like I wanted, but I felt I should move on first.

+I' going to start by building a decentralised reputation system.
+It will start by just saving an average of all ratings for a given person, and then maybe will be a token based thing, where every interaction produces a token that can't be deleted or moved.

+Then I'll go back to ERC721 or something like that to create a decentralized airbnb, one we can adapt for GreenBlocks purposes.

 - Design, Build & Deploy a Decentralized AirBnb from scratch
     - uses multiple contracts
     - hosted on IPFS